blakkan/CabStuff/README.md

 ## 2 - Local Region Identification transformation of Ride data

-Our customer use case is to plan allocation of taxi/ride-service vehicles to smaller retions of NYC, such as zip-codes or boroughs, so the lat/long co-ordinates in the Ride Data must be converted.
+Our customer use case is to plan allocation of taxi/ride-service vehicles to smaller regions of NYC, such as zip-codes or boroughs, so the lat/long co-ordinates in the Ride Data must be converted.

-We initially did this with resolution to to the borough level in pyspark, with script hive_borough.py.  hive_borough.py, in turn runs borough_finder.py on each row of the ride data.
+We initially did this with resolution to the borough level in pyspark, with script hive_borough.py.  hive_borough.py, in turn runs borough_finder.py on each row of the ride data.
 Borough_finder.py (including its table of borough-bounding-polygons) is distributed by pyspark to all potential parallel processes (much like broadcast variables).
-See the test script longlat_convert.py for example use (inculding counts using pyspark accumulator variables).
-In effect, this script is perfforming a hash join not directly with data, but with the output of a function on the data (i.e. lat/long to borough name conversion).
+See the test script longlat_convert.py for example use (including counts using pyspark accumulator variables).
+In effect, this script is performing a hash join not directly with data, but with the output of a function on the data (i.e. lat/long to borough name conversion).

-The lat/long to borough function uses bourough-bounding polygons created by using using the online mapping SAAS at https://www.itouchmap.com/latlong.html.
+The lat/long to borough function uses borough-bounding polygons created by using the online mapping SAAS at https://www.itouchmap.com/latlong.html.
 Boroughs can be bounded with approximately 20 vertices, with water borders requiring fewer points, and complex street boundaries - such as between Brooklyn and Queens - requiring more.
 The points are defined by the project, not by the website, so there are not IP or Terms-of-Use issues.
 The New York City government website was used as a reference for the borough borders (http://maps.nyc.gov/doitt/nycitymap/).

 Here is a sample of one of the bounding polygons, for the "pseudo-borough" of Eastern New Jersey.
 While obviously not part of New York City, our analysis showed significant NYC taxi/ride pickups here, so we include it.
 See also the comment in the section "Look at the raw data", below.